 After three or four months of storage, the fibers are combed, twisted and processed using a softening technique called ‘wet spinning’.
 Dry spinning leaves the yarn softer, smoother, stronger and heavier –making it ideal for use in upholstery, tents or other heavy apparel fiber.
 This entire process is minimally harmful to the environment.

 Studies have shown that linen is particularly resistant to harmful UV rays and offer protection against the cancerous gamma radiations of the sun.
-Therefore, linen other flax products are healthy for you and your environment.
+Therefore, linen other flax products are healthy for you and your sleep environment.

 A recent study evaluating the "The Efffects of Fabric for Sleepwear and Bedding on Sleep at Ambient Temperatures" completed by Exercise, Health and Performance Research Group, Faculty of Health Sciences, The University of Sydney concluded that the microclimate of your sleep environment has a direct effect on sleep health.
 An important factor of sleep health includes how one might “optimize” bedding for sleep health based on the fabric an indivual may sleep in.
 Linen is a super breathable fabric.
 Although its fibers are much thicker than cotton and have a lower thread count, they feature adequate spacing in the weave allow air to move through the fabric.
 The spacing of gives it its high permeability, and the weave gives it its ventilating qualities.
 Additionally, the ventilation also gives linen its thermo-regulating and heat conductive qualities.
 Research has shown that linen makes a person sweat twice as less as any other fabric.
 Finally, the weave of linen fabric wicks away moisture from the skin.
 Flax Linen bed sheets offer an extremely comfortable sleep, particularly in contrasting temperatures.
 This means linen will keep you cozy in the winter and cool in the summer.